Life-Sustaining Processes of the Diatom

 Conclusion

-Throughout this paper, we have shown only some of the ways that diatoms were able to exploit the principles of chemistry to improve their survival chances and make them better evolutionary competitors.
+Throughout this paper, we have shown only some of the ways that diatoms were able to exploit the principles of to improve their survival chances and make them better evolutionary competitors.

 First, we saw how the diatom was able to solve the problem it faces during its asexual reproduction.
 During asexual reproduction, the mature diatom will separate into 2 daughter cells that are about half of the size of the parent.
 These daughter cells will not be able to grow larger since they are constrained by their frustule.
 So, if this keeps happening the diatom will get too small and will not be able to survive.
 The diatom has found a clever solution which is to use sexual reproduction when either the daughter cells get too small, or under environmental pressures.